-- Join in public events across the country of national and international significance, to share the “vertical” results of our research, present cases of success and take part in round table discussions with the interested Observatory partners.
+- Participate at national high-profile trade events and fairs across the Country , to share the “vertical” results of our research, present cases of success and take part in round table discussions with the interested Observatory partners.

 - Spread the research findings through the media (via, for example, newspaper articles and interviews on radio and television), to spread a culture of innovation for sustainable food, disseminating the outcomes of the research, sharing best practice in sustainable innovation and broadcasting awareness among companies, decision-makers and the general public.

 Within the scope of our 2018-2019 research, the goal of the Observatory is to map and closely analyze innovative business model practices for a sustainable agrifood system, with particular focus on agrifood production and consumption focused on circular, “short”, more sustainable and comprehensive supply chain models.
 In particular, the Observatory intends to further explore the following areas :